-To ensure that the signal applied to the WM8198 lies within its input range (0V to AVDD) the CCD output signal is usually level shifted by coupling through a capacitor, C{IN} .
+To ensure that the signal applied to the WM8198 lies within its input range (0V to AVDD) the CCD output signal is usually level shifted by coupling through a capacitor, $C{\rm IN}$.
 The RLC circuit clamps the WM8198 side of this capacitor to a suitable voltage during the CCD reset period.

 A typical input configuration is shown in Figure 6.
-An internal clamp pulse, CL, is generated from MCLK and VSMP by the Timing Control Block.
-When CL is active the voltage on the WM8198 side of C{IN} , at RINP, is forced to the VRLC/VBIAS voltage (V{VRLC}) by closing of switch 1.
-When the CL pulse turns off switch 1 opens, the voltage at RINP initially remains at V{VRLC} but any subsequent variation in sensor voltage (from reset to video level) will couple through C{IN} to RINP.
+A clamp pulse, CL, is generated from MCLK and VSMP by the Timing Control Block.
+When CL is active the voltage on the WM8198 side of C{IN} , at RINP, is forced to the VRLC/VBIAS voltage (V{VRLC}) by switch 1.
+When the CL pulse turns off, the voltage at RINP initially remains at V{VRLC} but any subsequent variation in sensor voltage (from reset to video level) will couple through C{IN} to RINP.